Nathalie-Leenders/nathalie-leenders.github.io/content/posts/PowerBIembedparameters/index.en.md

 code:
     maxShownLines: 100
 ---
-## My scenario
+## My scenario:

-This is an addition to my earlier blog, and bit a few more parameters you can use.
+This is an addition to my earlier blog, and with a few more parameters you can use.
 Credits go to https://community.fabric.microsoft.com/t5/Service/All-possible-Power-BI-Service-embed-URL-parameters/m-p/3053763 but I did want to share as well.

 I'm struggeling to fit a canvas app with a powerbi tile that has an embedded report into a teams app (gotta love it) and my report wont fully fit.
 I'm trying to find the magic combo of these parameters.